 A lawn that’s developing brown patches and showing signs of weakening could be suffering from disease.
 Fungal infections commonly produce brown spots, but even white grubs in your lawn can cause similar signs.

-Here are signs of grubs in your lawn and how to check for these destructive worms:
+Here is a detailed article about the signs of grubs in your lawn, but I prepared a summary below, as well as tips on how to check for these destructive worms:

 - Dead patches in the lawn: You’ll observe patches of brown or dead spots as the grass starts to thin out, turn yellow, and die.
 This occurs because grubs feed on roots, thus killing your turfgrass easily.
 Check out this great article I did on other causes of brown patches in lawns.

 - A spongy turf: Grubs will damage the roots of turfgrass, leaving the grass easy to pull and roll up just like carpet.
 To test this symptom, you can do a tug test on your grass to see if it pulls up too easily.